afloxy/prohunt/README.md

 # ProHunt
-ProHunt Is a Subdomain Finder Tool By Google Dorking and designed for educational and ethical purposes.
+ProHunt Is a Subdomain Finder Tool using Google Dorking and designed for educational and ethical purposes.
 It allows you to discover subdomains of a target domain and scan for open ports on those subdomains.
 Please note that ProHunt should only be used responsibly and with proper authorization.

 ## Features